cynicaloptimist/improved-initiative/README.md

 Once the Improved Initiative app is running, the ui can be accessed at <http://localhost>

 You can start the dev build process by running `grunt`.
-This will automatically rebuild the project when you change any typescript files.
+This will automatically rebuild the project when you change any TypeScript or LessCSS files.

 Development of Improved Initiative is supported through [Patreon](https://www.patreon.com/improvedinitiative).

-Refer to CONTRIBUTING.md if you'd like to contribute code.
+Refer to **CONTRIBUTING.md** if you'd like to contribute code.

 ## App Settings
 You can configure your instance of Improved Initiative with these settings.
 All are optional, basic functionality should work if you don't specify any.